 Traditional finance limits access, delivers minimal returns, and relies on centralized intermediaries.
 For many, this results in missed opportunities and reduced control over personal wealth.

 That’s where DeFi comes in, offering borderless, permissionless tools for anyone looking to grow their crypto assets.
-If you’ve been wondering how to make money with DeFi, the answer lies in strategies that put your assets to work.

-You can easily earn through staking, lending, yield farming, governance tokens, and more often with greater flexibility and transparency than traditional systems.
+You can easily earn through staking, lending, yield farming, governance tokens, and more, often with greater flexibility and transparency than traditional systems.

 In this guide, you’ll explore practical, secure, and proven ways to generate income with DeFi—step-by-step and backed by real-world examples.